secretstartups/handbook/support/workflows/working-on-tickets.html.md

 ### Keep In Mind:

 1. Teamwork is really important with this workflow.
 Be aware of what's happening across the board and jump in!
 Pairing with someone is a great way to work out complex issues.
-1. When you send the customer an update, the normal action is to set the ticket status to `Pending`.
-We are now waiting for a reply from the customer and there is no SLA clock counting.
+1. When you send the user an update, the normal action is to set the ticket status to `Pending`.
+We are now waiting for a reply from the user and there is no SLA clock counting.
-1. Occasionally you will send a customer a reply letting them know that you're going to follow up with further information.
+1. Occasionally you will send a user a reply letting them know that you're going to follow up with further information.
 In this case you should set the ticket status to `Open` or `On-hold`.
 When this happens ZenDesk still removes the SLA.
-To help ensure we don't forget to follow up, a trigger automatically assigns the ticket to you (if it's not already assigned to someone else) so that you can see it in your queue.
+To help ensure we don't forget to follow up, a trigger automatically assigns the ticket to you (if it's not already assigned to someone else) so that you can see it in your view.
-1. For all tickets in which the customer is waiting on a response from Support, **always provide an update** on its status and work that has been done.
+1. For all tickets in which the user is waiting on a response from Support, **always provide an update** on its status and work that has been done.
 Aim to do this daily, and definitely no less than every four days (the length of the On-hold period).

 ### FAQ About Working on Tickets workflow

 1. **How many tickets should I have assigned to me?** There's no specific number.
 Aim to take as many tickets as you can while being sure that you can give good attention to each of them daily (unless they’re on hold).
 You might expect that to be somewhere between three and ten open, pending or on-hold tickets in your [My Assigned Tickets](https://gitlab.zendesk.com/agent/filters/360062369834) view.
+1. **Isn't it the FRT Hawk's responsibility to give the first response on a ticket, not mine?** New tickets are everyone's responsibility, not just the FRT Hawk's.
+The FRT Hawk's job is **not** to provide the first response on every new ticket, but rather to provide that first response when nobody else has been able to take the ticket in time to meet SLA.
 1. **A ticket is assigned to someone else - can I work on it?** Absolutely!
 Support Engineers should [balance their day](/handbook/support/support-engineer-responsibilities.html#2-help-meet-our-service-level-objectives-for-ticket-reply-times-daily) between being 'proactive' (working on your assigned tickets) and 'reactive' (helping prevent tickets from breaching their SLAs).
 Tickets breaching soon may be assigned to a team member in a different region.
 When replying to these tickets, be sure that your next steps align with the action plan that the assignee has described on their replies or ticket summary.
+1. **If I can provide a good response on a new (unassigned) ticket, but I don't want to assign to myself, may I?** Every response should be part of a ticket that is assigned to somebody.
+If the ticket is assigned to someone else, please offer them your suggestion in an internal note.
+If the ticket is unassigned (new), please assign it to yourself and then send your first response to the ticket requester.
+And remember, you have a whole team ready to help you drive that ticket to a great resolution, so you're never alone.
-1. **I'm going to be absent, what do I do with my assigned tickets?** If you'll be absent for only a day or two, please ask your customers whether they want to wait for your return or work with others in your absence.
+1. **I'm going to be absent, what do I do with my assigned tickets?** If you'll be absent for only a day or two, please ask your users whether they want to wait for your return or work with others in your absence.
 For those who will wait, place their tickets on hold.
-For longer absences, please inform your customers that your tickets will be reassigned due to your upcoming absence.
+For longer absences, please inform your users that your tickets will be reassigned due to your upcoming absence.
 Then, find someone willing to take over each ticket, and review the tickets with them before reassigning.
 If you can't find someone to assign your ticket to, you can 'unassign' by assigning it to a 'group' (e.g. 'Support EMEA', 'Support APAC', 'Support AMER').
 It doesn't matter which group - the ticket will still be visible for all Support Engineers.
 Be sure in this situation to create a very clear and thorough ticket summary so that the next engineer can come up to speed very quickly.
 1. **A ticket has diverged into more than one problem.
 What do I do?** It's recommended to keep tickets focused on a single problem that's clearly described by the ticket Title.
-If the customer asks about another problem, you are encouraged to "**split**" the ticket **by creating a new ticket on behalf of the customer**.
+If the user asks about another problem, you are encouraged to "**split**" the ticket **by creating a new ticket on behalf of the user**.
 The new ticket should focus on a single issue and keep the original ticket on the original issue.
 This helps reduce time to resolution and makes it easier for us to focus on fixing the problem at hand:
     1. Click `+ Add` near the top of the Zendesk screen to create a new ticket
-    1. Set the customer as the Requester (use the same email address as the original ticket)
+    1. Set the user as the Requester (use the same email address as the original ticket)
     1. Give the new ticket a helpful 'Subject'
     1. Paste or write in the relevant text for the new ticket description
     1. Set the correct ticket form and other meta data from the sidebar
-    1. Submit as 'New' if the next action is for GitLab or as 'Pending' if the next action is for the customer
+    1. Submit as 'New' if the next action is for GitLab or as 'Pending' if the next action is for the user
-    1. Add a reply on the original ticket, letting the customer know that you've split their ticket.
+    1. Add a reply on the original ticket, letting the user know that you've split their ticket.
 (You could also add an internal note with a link to the new ticket you created if that seems helpful.)
 1. **Can I reassign a ticket to someone else?** There are some situations in which you should look to reassign a ticket:
    1. If you'll be absent, see the FAQ above about reassigning tickets when you'll be absent.
    1. If you've determined that specific expertise outside your own is required to resolve the ticket, your first choice should be to pair with an expert so that you can get the ticket resolved and learn in the process.
 But if pairing is not reasonable, go ahead and reassign the ticket after discussing it with the other support engineer.
-Be sure to send a message to the customer informing them that you’ve asked another support engineer with relevant expertise to take over the ticket, and that you’ve reviewed the ticket with that engineer.
+Be sure to send a message to the user informing them that you’ve asked another support engineer with relevant expertise to take over the ticket, and that you’ve reviewed the ticket with that engineer.
    1. If you've become overloaded with tickets, feel free to rebalance your load by finding one or more teammates to take over some of your tickets.
 Be sure you discuss each ticket before reassigning it so that the other support engineers don't have to start from scratch.
-Then inform the customer that you’ve asked another support engineer to take over the ticket due to time constraints.
+Then inform the user that you’ve asked another support engineer to take over the ticket due to time constraints.

 ## Working on Tickets Flowchart